Revisiting the moduli space of 8 points on $\mathbb{P}^1$: Canonical bundles and relation to the minimal model program

 For this, we must take the involution $\SS_2$, which interchanges the two local analytic branches of the discriminant $V=V_1 \cup V_2$, into account.
 Locally analytically, we are in the following situation.
 We have a commutative diagram

-where $X$ is the $5$-dimensional Luna slice, which contains the intersection $W=W_1 \cup W_2$ of the strict transform of the discriminant $V$ and $\widetilde X$ is its blow-up.
+The varieties in this diagram are defined as follows.
+Here $X$ is the $6$-dimensional Luna slice.
+Further, $\sigma_X: \widetilde X \to X$ is the blow-up of $X$ in the origin.
+By $W=W_1 \cup W_2,$ we denote the intersection of the discriminant $V$ with the Luna slice.
 The strict transform of $W$ will be denoted by $\widetilde W$.
-The horizontal maps in this diagram are the quotient maps given by the $S_2$-action and we denote the image of $W$ in $Y$ by $Z$ and similarly for $\widetilde W$.
+The horizontal maps in this diagram are the quotient maps given by the $S_2$-action and $\sigma_Y$ is induced from $\sigma_X$.
+We denote the image of $W$ in $Y$ by $Z$ and similarly for $\widetilde W$.
 Finally, we denote the exceptional divisor in $\widetilde X$ by $E_X$ and its image in $\widetilde Y$ by $E_Y$.
-By straightforward inspection of the situation in hand, we see that the quotient maps induced by the $\SS_2$-action are not ramified along $\widetilde W$ and $E_X$.
+We claim that the quotient map $\widetilde \pi$ is not ramified along $\widetilde W$ and $E_X$.
+Indeed, the action of $\SS_2$ interchanges the two branches of $W$ and hence there is no branching along $\widetilde W$.
+Moreover, the local Luna slice calculation also shows that $\SS_2$ acts non-trivially on the projectivized normal space of the origin and thus also on the exceptional divisor $E_X$.